CUHK

 CUHK-X represents a significant advancement in multimodal human activity datasets, featuring:

 This is an example that includes seven modalities: RGB, IR, Thermal, Depth, Skeleton, Radar, and IMU, which were recorded at the same time.
+We have a 9-axis IMU, but we've only shown these data for simplicity.

 Our comprehensive evaluation across the three benchmarks reveals several important insights: